jsreddy3/Dog-Breed-Classifier/README.md

 ## Dog-Breed-Classifier
 # Figure out what kind of dog your dog - and your friends - really are

 This project is classifier that predicts the breed of a dog based on a picture.
-This was built using CNN transfer learning as a project for the Udacity Deep learning Nanodegree.
+This was built using CNN transfer learning.

 ## What You Need to Get Started
 First, you can check out my code [here](https://github.com/jsreddy3/Dog-Breed-Classifier/blob/master/dog_app_prediction.ipynb).